Skip to Main Content

 Certified pre-owned cars are worth it — here’s why

 Certified pre-owned vehicles are returned leased vehicles or newer trade-ins.
 They are typically sold at less of a markup than new vehicles, though they tend to cost more than the average used option.
-But they may come with factory-backed warranties and the peace of mind that a reputable dealership provides.
+Despite the markup, they may come with factory-backed warranties and the peace of mind that a reputable dealership provides.
+According to recent data from Consumer Reports, CPO vehicles have consistently fewer mechanical issues than other used options — so the higher price tends to pay off in the long run.

 Extended warranty

-A certified pre-owned vehicle may come with a warranty that offers protection for an extended period.
-The warranty will likely include a limited powertrain warranty covering the engine, transmission and drivetrain components and a limited bumper-to-bumper warranty covering components of the body and interior.
+A certified pre-owned vehicle may come with an extended warranty.
+The warranty may include a limited powertrain warranty covering the engine, transmission and drivetrain components and a limited bumper-to-bumper warranty covering components of the body and interior.

-Check to see how long the vehicle warranty is good for and ask for warranty exclusions.
+Check to see how long the vehicle warranty lasts and ask about any warranty exclusions.
 Look for a list of components that aren’t covered — like tires — under the CPO warranty.
 If the vehicle has electrical components that require a lot of maintenance, like brake and tire wear sensors, ask the dealer if the warranty will cover replacements.

 Better value